MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/import-data-vmm.md

 ### Validate the synchronization of a Virtual Machine Manager connector

-To validate that a VMM connector is synchronized, follow these steps:
+To validate the synchronization of a Virtual Machine Manager connector, follow these steps:

 1. In the Service Manager console, select **Connectors**.